Access4all/adg/pages/knowledge/README.md

 You may find it surprising that the first thing we will be talking about is explaining our good old friend, plain traditional HTML.
 You may feel that being a serious senior full stack web developer, this topic truly would not offer anything new to you.
 But acknowledging the fact that most accessibility problems are the result of just bad HTML, you may be surprised about the information value we provide you here.
 It will most certainly change the way you look at HTML.

-Then, while it may be the most natural thing in the world for you to read a website on a traditional screen and control it using a mouse and keyboard, you may not be familiar with some other devices that surprisingly many users worldwide rely on.
-So we will explain the basic fundamentals of those: how they work, how they are commonly used, and what you have to pay attention to when wanting to provide support for them.
+Then, while it may be the most natural thing in the world for you to read a website on a traditional screen and control it using a mouse and keyboard, you may not be familiar with alternative devices that surprisingly many users worldwide rely on.
+So, get the fundamentals of those: how they work, how they are commonly used, and what you have to pay attention to when providing support for them.

 # Chapters